Menu

 Undergraduate

-As an undergrad, you can jump-start your animal nutritionist career with a degree program like Unity’s B.S. in Animal Sciences with a concentration in animal health and behavior.
+As an undergrad, you can jump-start your animal nutritionist career with a degree program like Unity’s BS in Animal Sciences.
 You will prepare for a future in animal nutrition with courses like:

 Unity Environmental University offers more courses of study to help you succeed.
 If your focus is on veterinary work, your veterinary nutritionist schooling should include a veterinary technician nutrition certification.